How to Improve at Faeria

 Can spend 2 faeria to deal 2 damage to a creature, requires two mountains (Seifer's Wrath).

-Can spend 3 faeria to summon a creature that deals 1 damage to an enemy, requires one mountain (Flame Spitter).
+Can spend 3 faeria to summon a creature that deals 1 damage, requires one mountain (Flame Spitter).

 Can spend 3 faeria to deal 3 damage, requires two mountains (Flame Burst).